-Jones Day (1113L) said added five corporate lawyers to the mergers and acquisitions practice at its office in Dusseldorf, which opened Feb.
+Jones Day (1113L:US) said added five corporate lawyers to the mergers and acquisitions practice at its office in Dusseldorf, which opened Feb.
 1.

 Ulrich Brauer from Simmons & Simmons and Kerstin Mast from Bird & Bird LLP will join as partners.
 Ralf Recknagel from GSK Stockmann + Kollegen (0120459D)is of counsel and Norman Kulpa and Zhaoxia Chen, both from Simmons & Simmons, are associates.

 “We see tremendous opportunities in the region for sophisticated, global corporate counsel and are in contact with other well known transactional lawyers from Dusseldorf whom we expect to join us soon,” Ansgar Rempp, partner-in-charge of the Jones Day Dusseldorf office, said in a statement.